Denver Pedestrian Accident Attorneys

 The state has made headway in protecting pedestrians from accidents by implementing specific laws for your safety.
-These laws ensure that drivers and pedestrians can use the roadways safely and separately.
+These laws ensure that drivers and pedestrians in Denver can use the roadways safely and separately.

 The three primary laws are:

-- Traffic control signals: These signals will indicate when it is safe for a pedestrian to cross and when vehicles need to stop.
+- Traffic control signals: These signals indicate when a pedestrian can cross and when vehicles need to stop.
 Traffic signals will say walk and not walk, so there is no confusion trying to decipher what the figure on the sign is trying to say.

 - Right of the way inside crosswalks: Intersections and street crossings do not always have marked traffic control signals.
 When a vehicle approaches one of these interactions, pedestrians have the right of way.
-If the Denver pedestrian is already in the crosswalk, all cars must stop until the pedestrian crosses.
-When a vehicle is at a complete stop waiting for a pedestrian to cross, other cars cannot pass on the side.
-When a vehicle passes, it can cause a severe accident.
+If the pedestrian is already in the crosswalk, all cars must stop until the pedestrian crosses.
+When a vehicle is at a complete stop, waiting for a pedestrian to cross, other cars cannot pass on the side.
+Many pedestrian accidents are the result of drivers attempting to do so.

-- Right of way outside crosswalks: Pedestrians must always use crosswalks whether they are marked or unmarked.
+- Right of way outside crosswalks: Pedestrians must always use crosswalks, whether marked or unmarked.
 When pedestrians cross any other section of the road, they do not have the right of way.
 While drivers should always be alert to their surroundings, that does not always happen, and they can collide with a crossing pedestrian.

 Vision Zero in Denver

 Pedestrian accidents are on the rise.
-Nationally, more than 7,000 pedestrian deaths resulted from traffic collisions for the latest reporting year (2020).
+Nationally, more than 7,000 pedestrian deaths resulted from traffic collisions in the latest reporting year (2020).
 Colorado accounted for 1,250 pedestrian accidents in the same year.
-Pedestrians are at a higher risk of dying when in a traffic accident.
-Data shows that pedestrians are 1.5 times more likely to die in motor vehicle accidents.
+Data shows that pedestrians are 1.5 times more likely to die in motor vehicle accidents than drivers.

 Denver took measures to reduce pedestrian accidents in 2016 by adopting the Vision Zero program.
 The program aims to reduce pedestrian accidents across the city to zero by implementing safety regulations and practices.

 Vision Zero uses data analysis and requires collaboration between traffic planners, policymakers, engineers, and public safety to develop solutions that help the community.
 So far, the program has led to sidewalk and road improvements.
-There is still a lot of work to be done, but the program helps to curve these devastating tragedies from happening.
+There is still a lot of work to be done, but the program helps to curb these devastating tragedies.

-The program will go off without a hitch in a perfect world, and there would be no pedestrian deaths or accidents.
-Sadly, there is always the possibility of a pedestrian in an accident due to a driver’s negligent actions.
+The driver’s insurance company will do anything possible to deny a pedestrian their rights to compensation.
+Wrongful death cases are incredibly challenging because the victims are not here to speak for themselves.
 When you are in a pedestrian accident, you need skilled representation.
-The driver’s insurance company will do anything possible to deny a pedestrian their rights to compensation.
-Wrongful death cases are incredibly challenging because victims are not here to speak for themselves.

 Compensation available for pedestrian accidents

-When a driver acts in a reckless manner that causes you injury or harm, they must pay for their actions.
+When a driver acts in a reckless manner that causes injury or harm, they must compensate those who suffer as a consequence.
 As a pedestrian, you did not cause the accident but must now deal with the extensive medical bills and injuries the other person caused you.
-Pedestrians in Denver have the opportunity to obtain compensation for their losses.
-However, Denver pedestrian victims must prove a few key elements for a successful claim.
+Injured pedestrians in Denver have the opportunity to obtain compensation for their losses.
+However, to achieve fair compensation in a pedestrian accident case, you must prove a few key elements.

-A Denver pedestrian accident attorney will need to prove that the driver had a legal duty to you; their negligent actions caused a breach of their duty which led to your injury.
-While it can seem simple to obtain compensation, the process is very contentious, even with the help of a pedestrian accident lawyer in Denver.
-Recovering compensation is critical to moving forward after a pedestrian accident.
+A Denver pedestrian accident attorney will need to prove that the driver had a legal duty to you and that their negligent actions caused a breach of their duty which led to your injury.
+While this may seem straightforward, the claims process can be contentious.
+However, with the help of a pedestrian accident lawyer in Denver, you can recover the financial compensation that will help you move forward.